atomrc/cyclejs-auth0/README.md

 }
 ```

-### Reading responses from Auth0
+### Reading responses from the Auth0 lock

-Whenever an action is run against the lock, the driver is outputting a response stream. you can consume that stream using the `select` function.
-You can use it to filter the action you want to listen to.
-For example if you want to do something when the lock has shown, you can do the following:
+Whenever an action is run against the lock, the driver outputs a response stream.
+You can consume this stream using the `select` function.
+Then you can filter for the action you want to listen to.
+For example, if you want to do something when the lock has "shown", you can do the following:

 ```javascript
 function main({ auth0 }) {